The Guardian University Guide 2023

 Through your work placement, you will develop skills that allow you to apply theory and knowledge in an operational sport or business setting.
 Work placements opportunities will provide you with a strong vocational focus.

 Former placements have included:

 - A student completed a placement at Goodwood and saw a gap in recruitment and retention of event volunteers.
 They did some work on this and proposed a way to increase this.

-- Another student worked Everyone Active, the local leisure centre, and evaluated outputs in order to help the organisation get partnership funding.
+- Another student worked at Everyone Active, the local leisure centre, and evaluated outputs to help the organisation get partnership funding.

 Dedicated placement coordinator

 We have a dedicated placement coordinator who is available to assist students and has a network of contacts in local clubs and schools.

 Our students are from all over the UK, with the majority from the South and South East of England, with a few students from overseas.
 Many students find work placements in their hometowns, as well as local opportunities in Sussex.

 We are flexible in encouraging you to approach any leisure or business-related organisation that is relevant to your needs and career aspirations.

 Will I need to complete any additional documentation for my placements?